-During 2020, there were six meetings of our Board, five meetings of our Audit Committee, four meetings of our Compensation Committee, two meetings of our Nominating and Governance Committee and three meetings of our TESS Committee.
-Each of our directors attended at least 75% of the aggregate of all meetings of our Board and of any committees on which he or she served during 2020.
-Pursuant to our Corporate Governance Guidelines, in addition to regularly scheduled Board meetings, during 2020, our independent directors held four regularly scheduled executive sessions without the presence of Company management.
+During 2021, there were five meetings of our Board, five meetings of our Audit Committee, three meetings of our Compensation Committee, five meetings of our Nominating and Governance Committee and four meetings of our TESS Committee.
+Each of our directors attended more than 75% of the aggregate of all meetings of our Board and of any committees on which he or she served during 2021.
+Pursuant to our Corporate Governance Guidelines, in addition to regularly scheduled Board meetings, during 2021, our independent directors held four regularly scheduled executive sessions without the presence of Company management.
 Our Chairperson of the Board presides at such executive sessions.

 We do not have a formal policy regarding Board member attendance at the annual general meeting of shareholders.
-All of our then-current directors and director nominees attended the annual general meeting of shareholders in 2020 in person or telephonically.
+All of our then-current directors and director nominees attended the annual general meeting of shareholders in 2021 in person or telephonically.